rohit-chandra/BestPraticesInPandas/README.md

 # BestPraticesInPandas
-you can check the full tutorial from the link below. https://github.com/justmarkham/pycon-2018-tutorial
+you can check the full tutorial from the link. https://github.com/justmarkham/pycon-2018-tutorial